 The Creative Writing major puts students at the center of the creative writing process with plenty of room to explore and expand writing skills and interests.
 Students learn the forms and techniques of the arts of poetry, nonfiction, and fiction.
 They also learn, through the study of literature, how to read as writers do, how writers use language to manipulate meaning, and how to use language in original and compelling ways.

-The department, in conjunction with the Theatre Department, has developed a Master of Fine Arts Program in Creative Writing, available in 2002-2003.
-The program will offer a Master of Fine Arts (MFA) degree in Creating Writing and Writing for the Performing Arts.
-Contact MFAadvising@ucr.edu for more information.
+The department, in conjunction with the Department of Theatre, Film, and Digital Production,offers a Master of Fine Arts Program in Creative Writing and Writing for the Performing Art.
+Please visit the MFA program website or contact MFAadvising@ucr.edu for more information.

 The B.A. in Creative Writing offers a series of reading and workshop courses in the genres of fiction, nonfiction, playwriting, poetry and screenwriting.
 Poets, fiction writers and playwrights teach courses from a writer's point of view.
 The writing courses are taught as workshops so that the subject matter is different each time the course is offered and professors can offer individual attention to each student.
 The Department is open and friendly, but the program is rigorous and demands a great deal of work from each student.

-The M.F.A. in Creative Writing and Writing for the Performing Arts is a unique two-year program which requires students to write in two different genres selected from fiction, creative non-fiction, poetry, playwrighting , and screenwriting.
+The M.F.A. in Creative Writing and Writing for the Performing Arts is a unique two-year program which requires students to specialize in one genre while encouraging themto write in different genres selected from fiction, creative non-fiction, poetry, playwrighting, and screenwriting.
 The cross-disciplinary approach of this program is ideal for writers seeking the artistic latitude to move fluidly within the various arenas of creative writing.
 Course work includes workshops, critical studies, and theory.
 Fellowships, teaching assistantships, and fee support are available.
-Contact MFAadvising@ucr.edu for more information.
+Please visit the MFA program website or contact MFAadvising@ucr.edu for more information.

 Mosaic Literary Journal